optimove-tech/Optimove-SDK-Engagement-nodejs/README.md

   ChannelID: 1
 }

-// Use the values you got from the webhook in your settings object const settings = {
+// Use the values you got from the webhook in your settings object! const settings = {
     campaignID: webhook.CampaignID,
     engagementID: webhook.EngagementID,